Tim Anderson Preview, Player Props: White Sox vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks have the 20th-ranked team ERA across all MLB pitching staffs (4.56).
+- The Diamondbacks' 4.55 team ERA ranks 20th across all MLB pitching staffs.

-- The Diamondbacks rank 19th in baseball in home runs allowed (192 total, 1.2 per game).
+- Diamondbacks pitchers combine to rank 19th in baseball in home runs given up (193 total, 1.2 per game).

+- The Diamondbacks are sending Pfaadt (2-9) to the mound to make his 18th start of the season.
+He is 2-9 with a 6.08 ERA and 86 strikeouts in 90 1/3 innings pitched.

+- In his last appearance on Friday, the righty threw 4 1/3 innings against the New York Yankees, giving up five earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.